Why this matters

 A common example of a strategic goal would be: “Identify and remove barriers to accessible development.”

-Tactics are actions that support achieving goals.
-To accomplish this goal an organization might engage the following actions:
+To accomplish this strategic goal an organization might engage the following tactics:

 - Hiring a consultant to study the software development process